peppedilillo/misfits/README.md

 Misfits is a FITs table viewer for the terminal, written in python.
 I want it to be snappy as hell and fully usable without touching the mouse.
-It currently has some limitations (e.g. won't display array or VLA columns), but will work on them in case.
+It currently has some limitations (e.g. won't display array or VLA columns), but will work on them eventually.
-It leverages on astropy and pandas, and is built using [textual](https://textual.textualize.io/).
+It leverages astropy and pandas, and is built using [textual](https://textual.textualize.io/).
-It works on Linux, MacOS and Windows.
+Works on Linux, MacOS and Windows.
 Performances on Windows are worse.
-Works best on modern terminals: windows new terminal, macOS iTerm2, linux is probably fine as it is.
+Renders best on modern terminals: windows new terminal, macOS iTerm2, your typical linux distro is likely fine as it is.

 ### Installation